dani2221/NextAir/README.md

 - A React-native mobile app

 ## Machine learning model
-The regression algorithm was trained with 5 features (rain, wind, temprature, previous day AQI, previous year AQI) and more that 10000 rows of historical data from all the provided stations in North Macedonia.
+The regression algorithm was trained with 5 features (rain, wind, temprature, previous day AQI, previous year AQI) and more that 10000 rows of historical data from all the provided stations in Macedonia.

 ## Data
 - The historical AQI data was provided by https://aqicn.org